List of EastEnders characters introduced in 2014: Pam Coker

 Pam Coker, played by Lin Blakley, made her first appearance on 14 April 2014.
 The character and casting was announced on 4 April 2014.
 Pam is the wife of established character Les Coker (Roger Sloman) who was made a regular in April 2014.
 Of her casting, Blakley said "Being part of EastEnders is like going to work and being with another family.
 I'm really enjoying myself.
 Working with Roger has been wonderful from the word go, we have a laugh together and I feel like I have known him forever."
 Executive producer Dominic Treadwell-Collins said "Les and Pam are part of our plans to rejuvenate the show's older generation.
 It's already so exciting to watch the chemistry between Roger and Lin on set, playing characters who have been together for so long, they know each other inside out.
 Or so they think."

-It was announced on 28 July 2016 that Pam and Les would leave later in 2016 after the both of them were written out by the new executive producer Sean O'Connor.
+It was announced on 28 July 2016 that Pam and Les would leave later in 2016 after the both of them were written out by then-newly appointed executive producer Sean O'Connor.
 Pam and Les made their final appearances on 14 October 2016.
-Pam has since appeared on a recurring basis without Les.
+Pam then began appearing on a recurring basis without Les.
 She made an unannounced guest appearance on 25 May 2017, to attend Billy and Honey's housewarming party.
 She made another guest appearance on 22 June 2017 and another on 5 February 2018.
 Blakely reprised the role for two episodes on 7 and 8 November 2019.
 She reprised the role again in January 2022.

 A reporter writing for the Inside Soap Yearbook described Pam and Les as a "soap favourite" and hoped they would "hurry home soon".